karanba/MSBuild-Workspace/README.md

 ## Introduction & Basics

-MSBuilds is a;

-* A software building tool,

-* Needed to know as a dot.net developer.

-* It gets benefit to know MSBUild.

-* An interpreted programming language expressed as in XML

-MSBuild XML file interpreted by MSBuild.exe

-* If dot.net framework installed you have MSBuild.exe

-* Can be invoked by command line and also with Visual Studio (F5, CTRL + F5), and also inside TFS
+MSBuild is a software building tool that handles all kinds of tasks related with build operation.
+As a dot.net developer it gets benefit to know MSBUild.
+In deed its an interpreted programming language expressed as in XML.
+MSBuild XML file interpreted by MSBuild.exe.
+If dot.net framework installed MSBuild.exe comes with it.
+Can be invoked by command line and also with Visual Studio (F5, CTRL + F5), and also inside TFS.

+Beside those;

 * MSBuid capabilities can be extend beside building and executing related tasks.

 * Can be used as a general purpose automation tool.

 ### Hello World! :earth_africa: